HorrorPills/ChatGPT-Gnome-Desktop-Extension/README.md

 TO-DO & INFO:

-- Enable mouse-wheel scrolling (currently only keyboard-arow-scrolling is supported)
-- Clicking within the extension window is buggy (Using keyboard navigation is recommended).
+- Clicking & Scrolling using the mouse within the extension window is buggy (Using keyboard navigation is recommended).
 This will be fixed.
 - Cache & Cookies storing for the comfort of not having to log in each time after system/extension restart.
 - Add Gnome 43 support (potentially fixed, testing)